 Je suis Charlie.
 I am Charlie.
 While I am not to the level that the satirical magazine in France is, I certainly take my shots and political figures and even on occasion those of religious stature as well.
 I want nothing to show my support for this sad situation and that for which it stands.

-First, it should be mostly obvious to the casual reader that I am largely indifferent in regards to Obama as president, neither being supporter by and large nor a rabid anti-Obama-ist that seeks at every turn for his failure.
+First, it should be mostly obvious to the casual reader that I am largely indifferent in regards to Obama as president, neither being supporter by and large nor a rabid anti-Obama-ist that that seeks at every turn for his failure.
 That being said though, I will have to say that I am severely disappointed in his current bent toward what seems to be a no other option excepting a military strike against in Syria.
-A strike that has as its sole purpose, at least as has been stated, to punish Syria for the use of chemical weapons against its own people.